 The majority of students attend classes on a part-time basis.
 All on-campus classes are held after 3:00 p.m. in order to accommodate working nurses.
 Online and web-enhanced delivery methods are available for selected courses.
-The Health Services Administration concentration is offered totally in a WEB-enhanced or WEB-based format.
+The Health Services Administration concentration is offered entirely in a WEB-enhanced or WEB-based format.

-The programs offered by the School of Nursing are fully accredited by the National League for Nursing Accrediting Commission (NLNAC).
-Contact information for the National League for Nursing is 61 Broadway-33rd floor, New York City, NY 10006.
-(800) 669-1656.
-They also have received preliminary approval from the Commission for Collegiate Nursing Education (CCNE).
+The programs offered by the School of Nursing are fully accredited by the National League for Nursing Accrediting Commission (NLNAC) and from the Commission for Collegiate Nursing Education (CCNE).